 Submissions from writers of essays and fiction are always welcome.
 We are also keen to hear from artists whose work shares our ethic.
-Our poetry submissions window is now open until 30th April.
+Our poetry submissions window is currently closed.

 If you would like to contribute please send your work to:

 Fiction and non-fiction: Please send 1 piece of between 500 and 5000 words, with a very short synopsis at the top. lnclude a short biography of up to 50 words.

 Art: We publish occasional artist profiles and we are always looking for art with a strong ecological theme.
 If you are a visual artist in any medium we would be delighted to hear from you.

 We will reply to you as soon as possible.
 Zoomorphic is run on a voluntary basis and we unfortunately do not have time to give feedback on submissions unsuitable for the magazine.